-131. International Study on the Impact of Copyright Law on Digital Preservation, 1.132.
-Netherlands Council for Culture, From ICT to E-Culture.
+131. International Study on the Impact of Copyright Law on Digital Preservation, 1.

+132. Netherlands Council for Culture, From ICT to E-Culture.
 See also Kansa, "Indigenous Heritage and the Digital Commons," 234.

-133. Netherlands Council for Culture, From ICT to E-Culture.
-See also Kansa, "Indigenous Heritage and the Digital Commons."
-The study looks at both the ongoing major digital preservation projects in a number of selected countries (Australia, the Netherlands, United Kingdom, and the United States) and at the state of copyright law there, and makes some suggestions for improvements.
+133. The study looks at both the ongoing major digital preservation projects in a number of selected countries (Australia, the Netherlands, United Kingdom, and the United States) and at the state of copyright law there, and makes some suggestions for improvements.

-134. International Study on the Impact of Copyright Law on Digital Preservation, Netherlands Council for Culture, From ICT to E-Culture, 2.
+134. International Study on the Impact of Copyright Law on Digital Preservation, 2.
 See also Pessach, "Digitization and Copyright Law."